Network Operations Engineer Jobs in USA with Visa Sponsorship

 Does a Network Operations Engineer role qualify for H-1B sponsorship?

-Yes, Network Operations Engineer qualifies as a specialty occupation under H-1B requirements because the role typically requires at minimum a bachelor's degree in computer science, information technology, electrical engineering, or a related field.
+Yes, Network Operations Engineer qualifies as a specialty occupation under H-1B visa requirements because the role typically requires at minimum a bachelor's degree in computer science, information technology, electrical engineering, or a related field.
 USCIS expects the degree to be directly relevant to the duties.
 Roles that accept any bachelor's degree regardless of field can face scrutiny, so the job description should specify the technical degree requirement clearly.

 Which visa types do employers use to sponsor Network Operations Engineers?